 If you are a regular blood donor - do mention you'd also like to donate stem cells.
 It is that easy!

-If you’re between 16 – 30 and in good health.
-Sign up to our register and you could be a lifesaving match for someone with blood cancer
+If you’re between 16 – 30 and in good health, sign up to Anthony Nolan's register and you could be a lifesaving match for someone with blood cancer

 Your age, location and current health status are important.
 Check to see if you can become a blood stem cell donor

 All it takes to join the register is a bit of spit or a swab

 Your stem cells may not be a match for your relatives or friends - but they could end up saving the lives of someone facing a desperate situation anywhere in the world.

 If you are called to donate, there are two simple and easy ways to give stem cells.